 Missouri Durable Power of Attorney Form

-A Missouri durable power of attorney is a form that grants an agent the ability to perform financial transactions on behalf of another person.
+A Missouri durable power of attorney is a form that allows a person to grant an agent the authority to perform financial transactions on their behalf.
 The person granting the powers, known as the principal, can choose what tasks the agent can perform and when their authority comes into effect.
+If the principal becomes incapacitated, the durable POA remains valid and the agent can continue their duties.

 Missouri Durable Power of Attorney Form

-A Missouri durable power of attorney is a form that grants an agent the ability to perform financial transactions on behalf of another person.
+A Missouri durable power of attorney is a form that allows a person to grant an agent the authority to perform financial transactions on their behalf.
 The person granting the powers, known as the principal, can choose what tasks the agent can perform and when their authority comes into effect.
+If the principal becomes incapacitated, the durable POA remains valid and the agent can continue their duties.

-A Missouri durable power of attorney is a form that grants an agent the ability to perform financial transactions on behalf of another person.
+A Missouri durable power of attorney is a form that allows a person to grant an agent the authority to perform financial transactions on their behalf.
 The person granting the powers, known as the principal, can choose what tasks the agent can perform and when their authority comes into effect.
+If the principal becomes incapacitated, the durable POA remains valid and the agent can continue their duties.

 1. Home »